msomkuti/Math-Thesis/README.md

 # Math-Thesis

+## Applications of Linear Algebra in Facial Recognition

-Code for my undergraduate thesis in Mathematics.
-Final code to be uploaded soon!
+This repository contains the code and final document for my undergraduate thesis in Mathematics at Bates College in Lewiston Maine.

+Note:

-While I did finish my Thesis, I do not currently have access to my computer as it is on campus.
-The final code will be updated soon.
-However, the final code can be found temporarily at the end of the thesis pdf in the appendix with correct citations.
+While I did finish my Thesis, I do not currently have access to my computer.
+The final code will be updated soon, but can be found temporarily in the pdf in the appendix.